Georgia Civil Rights Trail

 Historical Markers: Tools for Education and Economic Development

-Once installed and dedicated, these markers will become tools for teaching Georgia and American history in relevant ways to diverse audiences.
+Historical Markers are excellent tools for teaching Georgia and American history in relevant ways to diverse audiences.
 By integrating online and mobile technology into its historical marker program initiatives, GHS ensures historical markers serve not only as enduring and accessible educational resources, but also as tools for driving economic development in the communities, many rural, where markers are located.

 The Georgia Civil Rights Trail is a project of the Georgia Historical Society with support from the Georgia Department of Economic Development and the National Center for Civil and Human Rights.